Postdoctoral Opportunities

 GEORGE MASON UNIVERSITY CENTER FOR COMMUNITY MENTAL HEALTH

 As the main training clinic for our doctoral students in Clinical Psychology at Mason, as well as other graduate students across disciplines, we serve our community, providing evidence based, culturally sensitive, affordable and accessible mental health services (https://ccmh.gmu.edu/).
 The Center and our community partners value people who are committed to a warm, collaborative learning environment, while helping those in need.
-Applications should be directed to rmehlenb@gmu.edu or asenold@gmu.edu and are due by December 8, 2023.
+Applications should be directed to rmehlenb@gmu.edu or asenold@gmu.edu and are due by December 6, 2024.

-Postdoctoral Fellow – Young Adult Clinical Psychology
+Postdoctoral Fellow – Adolescent and Young Adult Clinical Psychology

 George Mason University has a strong institutional commitment to the achievement of excellence and diversity among its faculty and staff, and strongly encourages candidates to apply who will enrich Mason’s academic and culturally inclusive environment.